kubeflow-kale/kale/backend/README.md

 #### 4. codegen

 This module provides a single function `gen_kfp_code` that exploits the Jinja2 templating engine to generate a fully functional python script.
 The templates used are under the `templates/` folder.

+## Flask Server

+The package provides the `kale_server` CLI command that runs a Flask server.
+The Flask server accepts requests at `localhost:5000/kale`.
+The API accepts POST requests containing a Jupyter Notebook in raw format (JSON) and will call the main Kale module to deploy the notebook to a KFP instance.

+`kale/` API available parameters:

+- `nb`: Raw JSON Jupyter Notebook
+- `deploy`: Boolean Flag. `True` to deploy the Notebook automatically
+- `kfp_port`: Port of the running KFP instance
+- `pipeline_name`: Name of the resulting KFP pipeline
+- `pipeline_descr`: Description of the resulting KFP pipeline
+- `docker_image`: Docker image to use for the pipeline steps

+## JupyterLab Extension

+Under `extensions/kale-toolbar-runner` you can find the code of a JupyterLab extension that adds a new Button in the Notebook toolbar.
+The related action will call the `localhost:5000/kale` API sending the currently active Notebook.
+This way one can easily deploy a Notebook to KFP without leaving the JupyterLab UI.